Dan McTeague

 Daniel P. McTeague, PC (born October 16, 1962) is a Canadian businessman and former politician.
 McTeague served for eighteen years as Member of Parliament for the Ontario riding of Pickering—Scarborough East.

-Background
+Early life

 Fluently bilingual, McTeague graduated from the University of Toronto and worked as an intern in Ottawa to Paul Cosgrove, then Minister of Public Works and Canada Mortgage and Housing and later with the Royal Bank.
 After graduation he worked as an assistant to Alvin Curling, Ontario Minister of Housing.
 From 1989 to 1993, he worked as a public relations specialist with Toyota Canada.